 Complications and risks of surgery

-Due to the direct proximity of major blood vessels leading to the brain, rupture of these vessels during surgery is probably one of the most feared scenarios, which at the same time, is the least likely.
-The most common post-tonsillectomy complication is haemorrhage, which can occur during the healing process, if the scab from the wound is dislodged too soon, due to the consistent physiological act of swallowing.
+Because of the direct proximity of major blood vessels leading to the brain, the rupture of these vessels during surgery is probably one of the most feared scenarios; but it is also the least likely.
+The most common post-TE complication is hemorrhage, which can occur during the healing process if the scab from the wound is dislodged too soon because of the consistent physiologic act of swallowing.
 Therefore, a long healing period is required.

-Risk of bleeding from those wounds is highest in the first 24 hours after surgery, which is why a postoperative inpatient observation period is generally recommended.
-Especially after a TE, extensive postoperative haemorrhage may occur.
-These cases sometimes need to be treated with surgery or require a blood transfusion, which is why the demand for an outpatient surgical procedure should be rejected.
+The risk of bleeding from the surgical wounds is highest in the first 24 hours after surgery, which is why a postoperative inpatient observation period is generally recommended.
+Extensive postoperative hemorrhage may occur, especially after a TE.
+In these cases, surgery or even a blood transfusion is sometimes needed, which is why a demand for an outpatient surgical procedure should be rejected.